 - Removing features that do not specifically meet those needs

 By designing products to meet specific needs, businesses will eliminate wasteful steps that may have been required for unwanted features.
 Design for Six Sigma (DFSS) is one method that can help businesses identify value.
 Incorporating 5S principles into the design process ensures that every step is streamlined and focused on adding value.
-Using DFSS, companies can systematically define, measure, and analyze what their customers want.
+Using Six Sigma Principles and DFSS, companies can systematically define, measure, and analyze what their customers want.
 Companies can then design products tailored for their customers, with 5S practices enhancing the efficiency and effectiveness of the design process.

 Map the Value Steam